History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 Elsa’s life abruptly changed after her father’s untimely death of meningitis in 1904, when she was just 15 months old.
 Ida Mae Cronk remarried in 1908 to William Ames and sent her daughter to Detroit, Michigan to live with her husband’s sister, Martha Imogene Cronk, and her husband Alois Thuner.

 Her adoptive father, Alois Anthony Thuner, was a well-regarded physician in Detroit, Michigan.
 He and Imogene married in 1890.
-They had no children of their own and adopted Helen Alice and raised their niece as their very own daughter, giving her a new name of Elsa Helena.
+They had no children of their own and adopted Helen Alice and raised their niece to raise as their daughter, giving her a new name of Elsa Helena.

 Dr. Alois Thuner, age 30 years old